Degree53/carpentry/README.md

 			<td>String</td>
 			<td>null</td>
 			<td>no</td>
-			<td>A String to be used for the html class attribute on the
+			<td>A String to be used for the html class attribute for
-				component and all sub-components</td>
+				the	component and all sub-components</td>
 		</tr>
 		<tr>
 			<td>initValue</td>